-Certain prior period information has been reclassified to be comparable with the current period presentation.
-This reclassification has no effect on previously reported net loss.
+Certain prior period amounts have been reclassified to conform to the current period presentation.
+These reclassifications have no effect on the previously reported financial position, results of operations and cash flows.

 Reverse stock split

 The Company effected a one-for-four reverse stock split of its common stock on October 18, 2016.
 All share and per share information has been retroactively adjusted to reflect this reverse stock split.